Estonia national cricket team

 The Estonian national cricket team is the team that represents Estonia in international cricket.
 They were granted affiliate status in June 2008 by the International Cricket Council (ICC).

 The most famous tourists to Estonia have been Shane Warne and Elizabeth Hurley, who supported the ICC event in 2012.
 Sir Tim Rice, and his team the Heartaches, the MCC, the Lord's Taverners and most recently Carmel & District Cricket Club captained by Timothy Abraham.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Estonia and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Estonia and other ICC members after 1 January 2019 have the full T20I status.

 Highlights

 In the 2007 season, Estonia won over 80% of all their games and in 2008 they won 94% of their games (34 out of 36).

-In May 2011, Estonia competed in the European T20 Division 3 Championships in Slovenia, where after all matches were completed, finished as runners-up to a highly experienced Swedish National Team.
-In August 2011, Estonia finished its international fixtures for the year, by becoming Baltic Champions in a final win over the Lithuanian Cricket Team.
+In May 2011, Estonia competed in the European T20 Division 3 Championships in Slovenia, where after all matches were completed, they finished as runners-up to a highly experienced Swedish national team.
+In August 2011, Estonia finished its international fixtures for the year, by becoming Baltic Champions in a final win over the Lithuanian cricket team.
 During the European T20 Division 3 Championships in Slovenia.
 Captain Tim Heath scored a remarkable 113 off 45 deliveries.
 Other significant highlights include: